uwu/tailscale-client/README.md

 1. Clone the repository
 2. Open the solution in Visual Studio 2022
 3. Build the solution and run
+4. To install manually, you will need to build using "Package and Publish > Create App Packages" and following the wizard.

 ## Contributing
 Contributions are welcome!
 Please open an issue or pull request if you have any suggestions or changes.